-Owing to the interruption of economic relations between Arab and Jewish markets it has not been possible to combine the two separate series of cost of living index numbers to arrive at a single index figure representative of conditions in the whole of Palestine.
+Owing to the interruption of economic relations between Arab and Jewish markets it has not been possible to combine the two separate series of cost of living index numbers to arrive at a single index figure representative of conditions in the whole of Falestine.
 The basic principles of index numbers require that there be free intercourse between the markets from which the price data are obtained.

-Government has therefore decided that the wages committee index of the wages committee index for the months December 1947 and January and February 1948 shall, for the time being, stand at the November 1947 figure of 281.
+Government has therefore decided that the wages committee index for the months December 1947 and January and February 1948 shall, for the time being, stand at the November 1947 figure of 281.